DavidLuptak/biblatex-iso690-testsuite/README.md

 The main idea of the testsuite is to visually compare a generated pdf output compiled against the `biblatex-iso690` package with the designed list of references conforming to the ISO 690 international standard created by the `thebibliography` environment.

-Such method has been chosen based on the need of verifying the correct order of elements in a reference.
+Such method has been chosen based on the need of verifying the correct order of elements in a reference, neither the style nor punctuation (the ISO 690 standard itself does not prescribe any particular style of reference or citation to be strictly used) [1].

+***

+[1] ISO 690: Information and documentation -- Guidelines for bibliographic references and citations to information resources.
+Third edition.
+Geneva: The International Organization for Standardization, 2010.